Roshni Prakash

-Roshni Prakash is an Indian actress and model.
+Roshni Prakash is an Indian actress and model who works in South Indian film industry.
 She was a finalist in Femina Miss India South in 2016.
 After making her film debut in 2016 with the Telugu film Saptagiri Express, she appeared in the Kannada films Ajaramara and Kavaludaari and Tamil film Jada in 2019.

 Career

+Her debut in the 2016 Telugu film Saptagiri Express under the direction of Arun Pawar, to her debut in Sandalwood the very next year with Ajaraamara and Tiger Galli, she has taken the industry by storm.
+Her entrance into Kollywood in 2018 with Yemaali, directed by V. Z. Durai was also something that we noticed.

-Roshni Prakash graduated in engineering and applied for a masters degree in Australia.
+Roshni Prakash graduated in engineering and applied for a master's degree in Australia.
 In the process, she was cast in the Kannada film Kavaludaari (2019).
+Her portrayal of Janani in the critically acclaimed Kannada science fiction film Murphy (2024) that truly caught our attention.
+Roshini Prakash just landed a breakthrough role in Vanangaan (2025).
+The actress worked closely with legendary director Bala, who is known for transforming actors trajectories.